 Get a HELOC or home equity loan

-To qualify for a HELOC or home equity loan, you’ll need to have a stable income, a good credit score, a low debt-to-income ratio and at least 15 percent to 20 percent equity in your home.
+To qualify for a HELOC or home equity loan, you’ll need a stable income, a good credit score, a low debt-to-income ratio and at least 15 percent to 20 percent equity in your home.
 These loans also usually come with fees, so pay attention to the fine print.

-When the money arrives: It typically takes two to four weeks to close on a HELOC or home equity loan.
+- When the money arrives: It typically takes two to four weeks to close on a HELOC or home equity loan.